Macro Evals for Agentic Systems¶

 - Spec churn changes case-type distribution faster than the suite regenerates.
 Clusters labelled last week describe a system that no longer exists; impact scores become a moving target rather than a comparable signal across releases.

 Macro evaluation pairs with — does not replace — per-call rubrics, trajectory-aware safety auditing, and outcome grading.
-It is the third eval tier when the first two are already in place and the workload supplies the corpus to aggregate over.
+It is the third eval tier when the first two are in place and the workload supplies the corpus to aggregate over.

 Key Takeaways¶

-- The cookbook's four-label taxonomy (
+- The four-label taxonomy (

 Related¶